Doing a year-end review for your business can help you capture key insights and learnings that you might not otherwise.

 1.What was the state of my business when this year started?

-Consider where you were in January 2020, what you were struggling with in your business, what your services and programs looked like, how you served your clients, how you felt about your business.
+Consider where you were in January of this year, what you were struggling with in your business, what your services and programs looked like, how you served your clients, how you felt about your business.

-2. Where is the state of my business today in December 2020?
+2. Where is the state of my business today?